| CloserLook > Romans > Romans 6:1-23 & 7:1-6 |

 ~ ~ ~ ~ ~ ~

 In last week's lesson, we looked at the source of our sin nature, and discovered we had inherited it from our great ancestor, Adam.
-Rom.5:12 "Wherefore,
+Romans 5:12 "Wherefore, as by one man sin entered into the world, and death by sin;

-along with it, physical and spiritual death.
+physical and spiritual death.

-us from our Creator, and condemning us to a lost eternity.
+Creator, and condemning us to a lost eternity.

 ~ ~ ~ ~ ~ ~